purduecyan/rtfm/source/main/get-started.rst

 Building Docsy
 --------------

-Assuming you have Python, pip and virtual environment support installed, clone this repository:
+Assuming you have Python 3.13 (or newer), pip and virtual environment support installed, clone this repository:

 .. prompt:: console